-Other advantages include an exclusive concierge service, made-to-order cocktails behind closed doors and invitations, with a guest, to private tastings, conducted by such great names as Dom Perignon, Hennessy, Louis XIII and Glenfiddich.
+Other advantages include an exclusive concierge service, made-to-order cocktails behind closed doors and invitations, with a guest, to private tastings.
 They will also be entitled to additional benefits when using the hotel's restaurants and guestrooms.
-Le Club Viñales - a private enclave, deep in Le Royal Monceau - Raffles Paris, for connoisseurs and aficionados, the latest chapter in the story of this show-stopping hotel.

 RAFFLES PARIS